pramodsinghlodhi/NowFiber24/src/lib/data/README.md

     > Database seeding completed successfully!
     ```

-Once the script finishes, your admin user will have the correct permissions, your database will be populated, and the application will be ready to use without permission errors.
+Once the script finishes, your database will be populated, and the application will be ready to use without permission errors.